 We were charged Ksh 800 per person for a walk in the park

 Eating at Ranch Bistro

 Ranch Bistro is beautifully tucked in between beautiful trees, a large garden and a view of Lake Oloiden and although I find the place pricier than other eateries in Naivasha, I can comfortably say you get good value for money.

 We got a spot on the alfresco dining on the green lawn with a breeze blowing in from the Lake.
 The restaurant is tranquil, and our pizzas were well prepared and delicious.
 Seriously, I do not like Pizza, but this one was heavenly.
 I would take a drive to Naivasha just for their pizza.
 Of course, they have several other items on their menu that I hope to try someday because they looked yummy especially the chicken wings, the burgers, and pork!
 Damn!
 Now I am super hungry!

 Travel Cost Break Down

-This breakdown is based on my experiences at the time of my visit which was February 2018.
+The breakdown is at the time of my visit which was February 2018.
 The costs stated here are based on our experiences as two travelers as opposed to traveling in a group.
-These costs can be used as guide for planning a trip and to give you a rough idea of how much you can budget for your trip.
-Please also note I have left out the rates for food and drinks .
+You can use these costs to get a rough idea of how much your trip will cost.

 Have you been to Naivasha?
 Is there anything I left out?